 The scope of work will outline who is responsible for completing which task, the project schedule, and any other necessary details for contractors and subs.
 It establishes a baseline of rights and obligations.
 A scope of work isn’t set in stone, though – they’re commonly modified via change orders and partial terminations.

 If a contractor is asked to perform work that wasn’t included in the original contract, it’s critical to request a change order in writing.

 Resources on Altering the Scope of Work Mid-Project

 There are a lot of reasons that construction contracts should be made in writing.
 Without a written contract, it’s too easy for miscommunications and misaligned expectations.

 Maybe the biggest issue with a verbal contract is that there’s no one point of reference for the scope of work.
 When a contract is put to writing, both sides have something to point to when there’s a disagreement or miscommunication.

 A contract acts as a north star, especially when it clearly sets out the scope of work and the cost of that work.
 That way, there’s absolutely no question as to what work needs to be done, and what will be paid for it.
+Clear contract provisions are essential for minimizing confusion — and disputes.
 Plus, when the contract is in writing, it will be obvious how a change to that scope of work will be made (typically via change order).

 What a scope of work includes